 - Software and hardware must be impervious to cyber-attacks.

 - And validating results requires officials to audit that all ballots were captured.

 The problem is that the systems used by most governments to handle mail-in ballots do not provide the scalability, security, and accuracy to address these challenges.
-Some counties already employ a large hodgepodge of scanners and vote-counting machines that are hard to maintain and require a lot of labor.
+Some counties already employ a large hodgepodge of voting scanning machines that are hard to maintain and require a lot of labor.

 Deploying more of these devices will only increase the complexity of these operations while opening the door more security issues and making it harder to distance staff.

 What government elections officials need is a new approach to handling mail-in voting.

 That is where intelligent data capture solutions come in.